This page on gout and pseudo gout was last reviewed or updated on 7 March 2017.

 For gout to be completely accurately diagnosed, the crystals need to be identified as MSU gout crystals using a special polarising (polarizing) microscope to examine removed synovial joint fluid.
 This method has not changed since the mid 19th century.
 No one has discovered a better one.

 Gout crystals are needle shaped, but pseudo gout crystals are mainly rhomboid shaped.
-It takes some training and practice to tell the difference between the two types under a polarising (polarizing) microscope.

-And it gets complicated when, as sometimes happens, deposited crystals in the synovial joint fluid are both gout and pseudo gout types.
+It gets complicated when, as sometimes happens, deposited crystals in the synovial joint fluid are both gout and pseudo gout types.
 Pseudo gout is much more likely to develop in men and women equally, and who are over 65 years old.
 And worsen as they age.

 Gout is likely to start in men between 40 and 60, and in women after the menopause, (although it too may worsen as patients age).
 MSU gout crystals are largely made from uric acid, whereas pseudo gout crystals are made from calcium pyrophosphate dihydrate.

 Gout and pseudo gout attacks too have a difference in their nature.
 Gout attacks usually develop quickly, often during the night, and reach maximum swelling within 12-24 hours.
 Pseudo gout attacks usually build up over a number of days and are normally less severe than gout attacks.

 Gout's immediate cause is that uric acid forms crystals, whereas pseudo gout's cause is unknown.
 Gout frequently starts in the joints of one of the big toes, whereas pseudo gout may start in the knees but not usually the big toe joint.